 along the bank.
-"Ha!...good I have reached the place," said Heka to himself.
+"Ha!....good I have reached the place," said Heka he cried to himself.

 As he reached the bank, he could see the river.
-It was very clear as it reflected back the blue bright colour or heaven.
+It was very clear as it reflected back the blue bright colour of heaven.
 He could see that the river wound like a snake coiled around a tree branch.

-"Ha, it makes me feel frightened to see this river," he cried to himself.
+"Ha, it makes me feel frightened to see this river,"